StarlitGhost/Advent-of-Code/README.md

 # aoc-utils
-A Python library of commonly needed functions and algorithms for Advent of Code puzzles
+A Python library of commonly needed classes, functions, and algorithms for Advent of Code puzzles